solvaholic/solvaholic.github.io/_posts/2017-10-30-rsyslog-or-syslog-ng.md

 # How do syslog-ng and rsyslog compare?

-Both [rsyslog](http://www.rsyslog.com/) and [syslog-ng](https://syslog-ng.org/) will accept `syslog` events on the network.
+Both [rsyslog](http://www.rsyslog.com/) and [syslog-ng](https://syslog-ng.org/) servers will accept `syslog` events on the network.
 Both support, via plugins, various outputs (for example write to files, database, or queues), filters, and text transformations.

 If you're new to log aggregation, like I am, it could be hard to choose one to start with.
 Even when you look down the road to, for example, interactive visualizations and machine learning, you'll see ways to do what you want with both syslog-ng and rsyslog.